Water search issued for missing driver of crash, Highway 11 closure

 ST. TAMMANY PARISH, La.
 (WGNO) — Members of the St. Tammany Parish Sherriff’s Office Marine Division are searching for a missing man after a vehicle crash on Saturday, Sept.
 23.

 According to reports, the crash happened early morning on Highway 11.
-When officers arrived on the scene deputies say they located a vehicle, but no driver.
+When officers arrived at the scene, deputies said they located a vehicle but no driver.

-Seeing no driver in site, deputies believed that the driver may have gone into the water.
+Seeing no driver, deputies believed that the driver may have gone into the water.

 There has not been any updates on the drivers whereabouts at this time.